aaronsaray/aaronsaray.com/_posts/2010-01-14-making-friendly-javascript-errors-client-and-server.markdown

 The next bit of code looks through and searches the message for any of the possibilities.
 If it finds one, it sets the image to be the associated value for that key.

 Finally, the PHP code checks to see if there is an image to show.
 If so, it sends the proper header and reads the file to the output buffer.
 Otherwise, it assumes it is an error that we're not familiar with and logs it.

-In this example, I used the following two images just for testing.

-[gallery]